tabsdata/tutorials/t01_csv_pub_sub/README.md

 td fn trigger --collection CUSTOMERS --name publish_customers
 ```

-Once the publisher executes, all the downstream functions that are dependent on the output table `CUSTOMERS_LEADS` from `publish_customers` would get executed to generate their respective output data.
+Once the publisher executes, all the downstream functions that are dependent on the output table `CUSTOMER_LEADS` from `publish_customers` would get executed to generate their respective output data.

-In our current example, since `susbcribe_customers` is dependent on the `CUSTOMERS_LEADS` table, the subscriber would get executed to generate a new version of `CUSTOMERS_LEADS.jsonl` file in the local file system.
+In our current example, since `susbcribe_customers` is dependent on the `CUSTOMER_LEADS` table, the subscriber would get executed to generate a new version of `customer_leads.jsonl` file in the local file system.
 You can read more about the automated dependency management in the Tabsdata documentation.

 **Check the Output:**